Abigail Derby Lewis

 2008 Ph.D.
 Stony Brook University, New York, Biological Anthropology, Ecology

 2004 M.S.
 Stony Brook University, New York, Biological Anthropology

 1999 B.A.
 University of Wisconsin, Madison, Anthropology, Environmental Studies

 Professional: Past and present climate change; Historical and current interactions between humans and the environment; Climate change impacts to biodiversity; Landscape and ecosystem-based approaches to mitigation and adaptation; Comparative ecology; Climate science education.

 Personal: Being outdoors in any capacity (hiking, biking, kayaking, camping); Gardening and native landscaping; Supporting the local live music scene; Creative cooking; Travel, travel, travel.

-Conservation Ecologist, Department of Environment, Culture and Conservation, The Field Museum, March 2010-present
+Conservation Ecologist, Keller Science Action Center, Division of Science and Education, The Field Museum, March 2010-present

 Contractor, Department of Environment, Culture and Conservation, The Field Museum, August 2009-February 2010

 Editor of Chicago Wilderness Climate Change Newsletter, 2010-present